Heartland Project

 A proposed natural Gas project

-The Project will include construction of 70 miles of new pipeline and replacement of 1.5 miles of existing pipeline along the existing ANR line in Wisconsin and Illinois.
+- Construction of 70 miles of new pipeline and replacement of 1.5 miles of existing pipeline along the existing ANR line in Wisconsin and Illinois.

 Learn more about the proposed Project scope.